Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Part of the interest of brickwork is the ability to observe subtle (and some not so subtle) differences in size as you walk round different towns.
 When you 'get your eye in' you will find that different sized bricks, and especially bricks where the sides are in a different ratio, stand out and catch your eye, even before you resort to a ruler.

 Several things influenced the size of bricks.
-They mustn't be too big, or they will be too heavy and awkward to pick up with one hand, while applying mortar with a trowel held in the other.
-They mustn't be too small, or a wall will need more of them, and more mortar, and more time to lay it. .
+They mustn't be too big, or they will be too heavy and awkward to pick up with one hand while applying mortar with a trowel held in the other.
+They mustn't be too small, or a wall will need more of them, which also means more mortar and more time to lay it.

 Wilkes GobsIn modern times most bricks in UK are made to a standard size of 65x102.5x215mm, and laid with nominal 10mm mortar joints, but in former times the size varied quite a lot.

 What upset the apple cart was a brick tax imposed by the government in 1784.
-The tax was paid per brick, so brick makers responded by making much larger bricks, fewer of which were needed for a given size wall.
-An extreme case was Joseph Wilkes of Measham, who produced bricks double sized the normal size (110x110x235mm) known locally as 'Jumbies' or Wilkes'' Gobs, see right.
-The government later set an upper limit of 150 cubic inches (10"x5"x3") for a 'brick' – still much larger than bricks had been before the tax.
+The tax was levied per brick, and brick makers responded by making much larger bricks, so fewer were needed for a given size wall and the tax was correspondingly less.
+An extreme case was Joseph Wilkes of Measham, who produced bricks double the normal size (110x110x235mm) known locally as 'Jumbies' or Wilkes's Gobbs'', see right.
+The government later set an upper limit of 150 cubic inches (10"x5"x3") for a 'brick, which was still much larger than bricks had been before the tax.

-The tax was repealed in 1850, but by this time, many brick makers, especially in the midlands and north, had moved from hand-made to machine-made bricks.
-Having invested heavily in machinery, it wasn't easy for them to revert to the smaller sizes, so big bricks persisted.
-As a result you are likely to find bigger bricks as you move farther north, in buildings built before the introduction of standard modern bricks,.
+The tax was repealed in 1850, but by this time, many brick makers, especially in the Midlands and North, had moved from hand-made to machine-made bricks and invested heavily in machinery to make them.
+That made it harder to revert to the smaller sizes, which meant that big bricks persisted for a long time afterwards.
+As a result, in older buildings around the country you can find many different sizes, with bigger bricks being more common as you move farther north.

 Geographical spread

-I have measured the dimensions of bricks in over 100 different buildings across the country.
+I have measured the dimensions of bricks in around 250 different buildings across the country.
 This wasn't a systematic survey, I just measured any interesting looking bricks whenever I had the chance.
-I measured the visible faces of what looked like typical bricks in situ, which is less accurate, and may give a smaller measurement than the procedure described in BS EN 771-1, but even allowing for that, the variation between bricks in different buildings is significant.
+I measured the visible faces of what looked like typical bricks in situ, which is less accurate, and may give a smaller measurement, than the procedure described in BS EN 771-1, but even allowing for that, the variation between bricks in different buildings is quite noticeable.

 Geographic spread of brick volume

-The volume of the bricks I measured ranged from 0.9 to 2.7 litres, compared with 1.4 litres for a standard modern brick.
-(Allowing for extreme tolerances on all dimensions, the volume of a 'standard' brick could vary between about 1.3 and 1.6 litres.)
+The volume of the bricks I measured ranged from under 1 litre to nearly 3 litres, compared with 1.4 litres for a standard modern brick.
+The standard allows for tolerances on all dimensions, but even allowing for extreme tolerances, the volume of a 'standard' brick could only vary between about 1.3 and 1.6 litres.

-The map shows where the bricks were found.
-The darker blobs show the bigger bricks.
+The map gives a visual indication of the variation in brick volume.
+Each blob shows where bricks the first 120 bricks were found, with the darker blobs show the bigger bricks.
 For convenience of plotting, the sizes were grouped into five bands, each spanning an interval of 0.4 litres.
 The map clearly shows the tendency for bigger bricks to be found further north.

 The GB coastline is reproduced from Ordnance Survey map data by permission of the Ordnance Survey © Crown copyright 2010